You have turned-in this assignment. You can review the lesson and see your previous answers.

 For example, we can use GIS to find out which areas are more or less deprived.

-One way geographers use GIS is by drawing a transect, a line across a place like a city, and then analysing how deprivation changes along this line.
+One way geographers use GIS is by drawing a transect, a line across a place like a city and then analyzing how deprivation changes along this line.

-This helps us to understand how one area can be very wealthy while another just a few kilometres away faces more poverty and fewer opportunities.
+This helps us to understand how one area can be very wealthy while another just a few kilometers away faces more poverty and fewer opportunities.

-Well done on this lesson, you've done fantastically, and I look forward to learning with you again very soon.
+You've done fantastically and I look forward to learning with you again very soon.